curi/fi/docs/pub-drafts/ccc-and-mwi-could-sorta-be-the-same-thing-maybe.md

-some bits of space-time we can't observe are the size of the observable universe. for an infinite space-time there must be infinitely many such bits. so, by the same logic<sup>1</sup> with which we get fungible universe in MWI, we get fungible regions of space-time in an infinite universe. regions of space-time outside of any causal connection to use are indistinguishable from *different universe*<sup>2</sup>.
+some bits of space-time we can't observe are the size of the observable universe. for an infinite space-time there must be infinitely many such bits. so, by the same logic<sup>1</sup> with which we get fungible universe in MWI, we get fungible regions of space-time in an infinite universe. regions of space-time outside of any causal connection to us are indistinguishable from *different universes*<sup>2</sup>.

 why wouldn't fungible regions of space-time act like fungible universes?